Black and White Ruffed Lemur

 Primary rain forest

-Ruffed lemurs get their name from the long, thick hair on their ears.
+Ruffed lemurs get their name from the long, thick hair that runs from theirs ears down to their chins.
 Variable amounts of black and white fur, depending on where they are found; in the south the fur is more white, and in the north it is more black.

 Diurnal and arboreal.
 Most ruffed lemurs live in pair-bonded units and are the only lemurs that build nests.
 They pursue sitting birds of prey and confront carnivores on the ground.
 This may be to distract predators from a nest with young.
 Females form the core of the group and defend the territory.
 During the cooler winter, ruffed lemurs travel less, sun themselves, and feed more.